riscv-admin/vector/minutes/2024/2024-02-19/README.md

 ## Agenda
 - [Zoom recording]()
-- AME meeting schedule.
+- AME meeting schedule: next meeting on 2024-02-26, and starting on 2024-03-04 same weeks as Vector SIG meeting, 10:00 ET.
-- IME meeting schedule.
-(Same time as the Vector SIG meeting, alternating weeks.)
+- IME meeting schedule: proposal to move to 10:00 ET, alternating weeks with Vector SIG meeting.
-- Vector SIG meeting on February 19th, President's Day.
+- Start a working group on explicit encoding of vector operations.
 - Developments in the matrix extensions work.

 ## Integrated Matrix Extensions (IME) Task Group resources